-Add HTTP headers
+Add HTTP headers to your requests

 ||Use API key rate limits|

-||The Analytics API uses the value of this header to distinguish between end users.
+||The Analytics API uses the value of this header to distinguish between users.
 It takes priority over any value in

 ||For analytics in back-end implementations.
-If your server sends the end user’s IP along with every search, analytics can distinguish between end users.
+If your server sends the user’s IP address with every search, analytics can distinguish between end users.
 Otherwise, the analytics uses the server’s IP address, and considers all your users as a single user.|

 ||For geolocation, when you perform searches from your back end.
-This ensures that the geolocation for a search uses the IP address of your end user, and not that of your back-end server.
-For an example of this, see the
+This ensures that the geolocation for a search uses the IP address of your end user, and not that of your server.|

 1 2 3 4 5 $index = $client->initIndex('indexName'); $res = $index->search('query string', [ 'X-Algolia-UserToken' => 'user123' ]);